T1na2-design/CyberHub_Chatbot/README.md

 ### ✅ Input Handling
 - Empty input validation with user-friendly prompts
-- Name validation loop — does not allow blank usernames
+- Name validation loop that does not allow blank usernames
 - Case-insensitive query matching
 - Global error handling with `try/catch` in the main loop

-### 🖥️ UI Enhancements
-- UTF-8 console encoding for proper emoji and Unicode rendering
-- Adjustable spacing between messages for readability
-- Typewriter effect with surrogate-pair-safe character rendering
+### 🧩 Part 3 Features
+- Task Manager tab for creating, completing, deleting, and tracking tasks
+- Quiz tab with 10 cybersecurity questions, score tracking, and results feedback
+- Activity Log tab for viewing, exporting, refreshing, and clearing logged actions
+- NLP-based chat routing that points users to the right tab or feature

 ---